jackburton79/bescreencapture/README.md

 * Pause/Resume Recording: " SendMessage application/x-vnd.BeScreenCapture 'PauC' "

-Note: The command constant could change between versions
+Note that command constants could change between versions.

+It seems that the most reliable codec / format to use for encoding, in current Haiku nightlies, is AVI/Mpeg4, which should be the default.
+Other codec/format combos may cause various kinds of problems.

 ## Authors:

 Stefano Ceccherini ( stefano.ceccherini@gmail.com )

 ## Contributors